Learn more about how you can recruit more employees to reach your goals from our Talent Acquisition Lead – Natalie Brown

 Maintaining your workforce plan

 You should actively maintain your workforce plan if you want results.
 It’s sometimes easy to sit back at this point as the planning and preparation stages are over.
-However, it’s important you don’t fall into this trap of complacency.
+However, you mustn’t fall into this trap of complacency.
 You should put just as much work into maintaining your workforce plan as developing it.

 Actions you should be taking throughout this maintenance phase are: